Child Support – Family Lawyer in Ottawa

-The Ontario Family Law has specific guidelines in regards to child support.
-While these guidelines have made it easier for separating and divorcing couples to determine who is responsible for payments and the amount, there are still issues in dispute one or both people may experience.
-Some of the more common issues Davies Law Firm has assisted clients with include custody, enforcement of payments, child support for unmarried separated couples, and requesting additional payments for extraordinary expenses.
+While these guidelines have made it easier for separating and divorcing couples to determine who is responsible for payments and the amount, there are sometimes problems that need to be addressed.
+Some of the more common issues Davies Family Law Firm has assisted clients with include establishing the income of the payor, enforcement of payments, calculating support where parties have shared parenting or where each parent has children living with him/her, and calculating additional payments for extraordinary expenses.

 Even though a couple is splitting up, it does not mean they are relieved of their responsibilities as parents.
 Both parents have a financial obligation to provide support for their children.
-Normally, one parent is the custodial parent, where the children remain in the home and with that parent the majority of the time.
+Often, one parent is the primary or residential parent, where the children remain in the home and with that parent the majority of the time.
 The other parent pays child support to provide financial assistance for the children and cover normal expenses, like food and clothing, and has regular visitation with the children.

 How Are Child Support Payments Determined?